Winter is a rough season for driving in Ottawa.

 6. The Detrimental Effects of Road Salt

-Salt is rough on the undercarriage of your car, but it can make a huge difference when we’re driving on icy roads.
+Salt is rough on the undercarriage and carpet of your car, but it can make a huge difference when we’re driving on icy roads.

-However, if left unchecked, salt/spray buildup on your car and undercarriage can corrode the finish of your car.
+However, if left unchecked, road salt buildup on your car carpet and undercarriage can corrode the finish of your car.
 While it may be a pain in the neck, we do recommend frequently cleaning your car to keep this from happening.

 If you’re not entirely sure how best to keep your car clean during the winter, or want the professional touch, bring your car in for a thorough car detailing.
 Not only will we remove salt spray from your car’s exterior, but we can help keep your car’s interior clean as well.